Birds – Skin and Feathers

 Boredom is the easiest to tackle.
 Handle them for a few minutes each day.
 Keep things in their cage fresh by swapping different toys in and out and be sure to play the radio (or the TV if you’re feeling flash) when you aren’t there.
 A little dietary variety never goes amiss either.

 If you’re fully engaged with your bird and they are still plucking then look to your vet for help.
-They may just be able to re-assure you that this is normal moulting behaviour or step in if it is a little more serious.
+They may just be able to reassure you that this is normal moulting behaviour or step in if it is a little more serious.

 The most likely place you will find a feather cyst is on the wings.
 Cysts are a result of a stumped feather that’s unable to protrude through a natural opening.
 The feather then curls up within the follicle – a similar issue to an ingrown hair.
 As the feather is concealed under the skin, it will not be immediately noticeable, until it begins to produce a smelly discharge.

 There are two main causes of feather cysts: the first is a result of genetics, which is found occasionally in macaws and frequently in canaries.
-The second cause will be a infection of the follicle.
+The second cause will be an infection of the follicle.
 If you suspect that your bird has feather cysts, take them to the vets immediately – your vet will advise what the best treatment will be, usually surgery is required to remove the infected feather follicle.

 It is still fairly unknown as to what causes xanthomas in birds, however the most reported causes have been: